 The top tracks

 According to HR Grapevine, this was the collated list for optimum productivity:

 John Salt, Director at totaljobs, concluded: “Music in the workplace can have a positive effect on employee productivity.
-If your employer discourages music in your workplace, they may be putting themselves at a disadvantage as a business.”- By Sonia Rach, editor and employee happiness evangelist at Perkbox.
+If your employer discourages music in your workplace, they may be putting themselves at a disadvantage as a business.”- By Hannah Sims, editor at Perkbox.

 Share this on...